sherzod-hakimov/clemcore/docs/model_backend_registry_readme.md

 This backend requires these **mandatory** key/values:
 `huggingface_id`(string): The full huggingface model ID; huggingface user name / model name.
 Example: `01-ai/Yi-34B-Chat`
 `premade_chat_template`(bool): If `true`, the chat template that is applied for generation is loaded from the model repository on huggingface.
 If `false`, the value of `custom_chat_template` will be used if defined, otherwise a generic chat template is applied (highly discouraged).
+`eos_to_cull`(string): This is a regular expression matching the model's EOS token or longer substrings at the end of the model's outputs.
+These need to be removed by the backend to assure proper processing by clembench.
+Make sure that this contains proper python regular expressions matching the intended substrings.
+Characters and sequences that can be parsed as python regular expression special characters or special sequences, but are part of model special token strings or chat templates need to be properly escaped by "\\"!
+Note the double backslash "\\", which is necessary to properly handle the escape between JSON and python!
-`eos_to_cull`(string): This is the string representation of the model's EOS token.
-It needs to be removed by the backend to assure proper processing by clembench.
-Example: `<|im_end|>` (This is mandatory as there are models that do not define this in their tokenizer configuration.)
+Example: `<\\|im_end\\|>` (This is mandatory as there are models that do not define this in their tokenizer configuration.)

 The following key/values are **optional**, but should be defined for models that require them for proper functioning:
 `requires_api_key`(bool): If `true`, the backend will load a huggingface api access key/token from `key.json`, which is required to access 'gated' models like Meta's Llama2.